Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Computing a rough approximation

 \section{Computing a rough approximation}

+To illustrate our techniques, we will focus on finding approximate nearest neighbors under $\sqrt{\sbreg}$ over the next two sections.
+When we define our notation more generally - e.g, of a ring separator - we may use a more generic distance measure $D$.

-Armed with our packing and covering bounds, we now describe how to compute a $O(\log n)$ rough approximate nearest-neighbor on our point set $P$, which we will use in the next section to find the $(1+\eps)$-approximate nearest neighbor.
+Later we will show how our results can be extended to the asymmetric case with mild modifications and careful attention to directionality.
+We now describe how to compute a $O(\log n)$ rough approximate nearest-neighbor under $\sqrt{\sbreg}$ on our point set $P$, which we will use in the next section to find the $(1+\eps)$-approximate nearest neighbor.
 The technique we use is based on ring separators.
 Ring separators are a fairly old concept in geometry, notable appearances of which include the landmark paper by Indyk and Motwani~\cite{indykmotwani}.
 Our approach here is heavily influenced by Har-Peled and Mendel~\cite{peledmendel}, and by Krauthgamer and Lee~\cite{blackbox}, and our presentation is along the template of the textbook by Har-Peled~\cite[Chapter 11]{snotes}.

 We note here that the constant of $d^{d/2}$ which appears in our final bounds for storage and query time is specific to $\sqrt{\sbreg}$.
-However, an argument on the same lines will yield a constant of $d^{O(d)}$ for any generic $\mu$-defective, symmetric RTI-satisfying decomposable distance measure such that the diameter of a cube of side length $1$ is bounded by $d^{O(1)}$.
+However, an argument on the same lines will yield a constant of $d^{O(d)}$ for any generic $\mu$-defective, symmetric RTI-satisfying decomposable distance measure $D$ such that the $D$-diameter of a cube of side-length $1$ is bounded by $d^{O(1)}$.